hzeller/trs80-100-schematic/README.md

 as much as possible to easily navigate and compare between the original and the transcript.
-This means as well that some schematic symbols exists in multiple different versions for the same chip to accommodate the same pin-sequence found in the original schematic which were chosen to simplify the PCB layout (for instance, there are versions for 40H244 for M15, M21, M23, and M32).
+This means as well that some schematic symbols exists in multiple different versions for the same chip to accommodate the same pin-sequence found in the original schematic which were chosen to simplify the layout (for instance, there are versions for 40H244 for M15, M21, M23, and M32).

 Some parts have been rearranged to improve readability and make areas less